Symmetry examples in open quantum dynamics

-for any time $t$, for all the operators $Q$ for the physical quantities of $S$, and for the density matrices $W$ for the states of the entire system that give particular correlations or absence of correlations between $S$ and the rest of the entire system and/or particular states of the rest of the entire system.
+for any time $t$, for all the operators $Q$ for the physical quantities of $S$, and for the density matrices $W$ for the states of the entire system that describe particular correlations or absence of correlations between $S$ and the rest of the entire system and/or particular states of the rest of the entire system.
 If it is assumed that there are no correlations between $S$ and the rest of the entire system, this means that

 for any time $t$, for all the $Q$ for $S$, and for particular density matrices $\rho_R$ for the subsystem $R$ that is the rest of the entire system.

 We work out examples of dependent symmetries in Section II.
 Each symmetry implies a particular form for the results of the open dynamics.
 For several examples, we lay out the form and can see the symmetry in it very simply.
 We do show directly, without assuming anything about the symmetry, that the dynamics produces the form.
 We also see that knowing the symmetry and the form it implies can reduce what needs to be done to work out the dynamics; pieces can be deduced from the symmetry rather that calculated from the dynamics.